 Since the market value of a coder is related to experience with the current technologies in use, knowing and working with new technologies is a good policy to stay competitive.
 This means that even regular employees will push for new technologies.

 Working in mature technologies can mean that the trailblazers have solved many of the problems.
 What’s left is to try to get patches for potentially unmaintained libraries.
 If you are one of the trailblazers you can increase your market value by providing a library that many people use (thus people get to know your name).
+You will need to market the library in order to gain attract developers to write pull requests and contribute issues.
+Good way of marketing a library is to present it during meetups or conferences.

 New code without tests or insufficient test coverage has a greater probability of bugs.
 As development of new things progress, the API’s will change until they mature.
 The maintainers may wish to iron out quirks from the API’s.